Book 12

 A) Answer these questions:

-2. What did Mary and her husband buy her mother?
+- What did Mary and her husband want to give her mother?

-3. Why did they choose this for her?
+- Why did they choose that particular present?

 B) Which words in the story mean the opposite of: